 - 14. Place the tubes on a 8-strip PCR tube magnet until slurry clears (30 s 2 min).
 Pipette to remove and discard supernatant. - 15.
-Add 50 μL cold Antibody150 Buffer per reaction guickly, to avoid bead drying.
+Add 50 μL cold Antibody150 Buffer per reaction quickly, to avoid bead drying.
 Remove from magnet, and thoroughly pipette to resuspend. - 16.
-For reactions designated for positive (H3K4me3) and negative (IgG) control antibodies, as well as reactions assigned a target in the K-MetStat Spike-in Panel (me1, me2, and me3 at H3K4, H3K9, H3K27, H3K36 and H4K20): Add 2 μL SNAP-CUTANATM K-MetStat Panel per 100,000 cells.
+For reactions designated to positive (H3K4me3) and negative (IgG) control antibodies, as well as samples assigned a target in the K-MetStat Spike-in Panel (me1, me2, and me3 at H3K4, H3K9, H3K27, H3K36 and H4K20): Add 2 μL SNAP-CUTANATM K-MetStat Panel per 100,000 cells.
 If using less than 100,000 nuclei, decrease the amount of SNAP-CUTANA spike-in linearly by preparing a "working stock" dilution of the panel in Antibody150 Buffer.
-General starting recommendations are provided in Table 5.
-Notes:

-- Prior to use, mix the K-MetStat Panel by pipetting.
-Do NOT vortex. - SNAP-CUTANA Spike-ins must be added before addition of Primary Antibody. - Aim for spike-ins to comprise ~1% of total sequencing reads; adjust amount added as needed.
-This bandwidth is typically higher for low abundance targets/negative controls (e.g. IgG = 10-20%) and lower for high abundance targets (e.g. H3K27me3 = 0.1-1%). - Refer to the SNAP-CUTANA Spike-in User Guide (epicypher.com/19-1002) for more info.
+General starting recommendations are provided in Table 5. - Note 1: SNAP-CUTANA Spike-ins must be added before addition of Primary Antibody. - Note 2: Aim for spike-ins to comprise ~1% of total sequencing reads adjust amount added as needed.
+It is acceptable for this bandwidth to be higher for low abundance targets and negative controls (e.g. IgG = 10-20%) and lower for high abundance targets (e.g. H3K27me3 = 0.1-1%). - See Appendix III for more information about SNAP-CUTANA Spike-ins.